- Algebra and representation theory

 - Noncommutative algebra – Cherednik algebras, diagram algebras, group algebras, Hecke algebras, quiver algebras, etc. – and links with algebraic geometry and representation theory

 - Representations and invariants of algebraic groups, algebraic group actions

 - Representation theory of finite-dimensional associative algebras and quivers.

-Staff working in this area: Karin Baur, Joao Faria Martins, Robert Marsh, Paul Martin, Alison Parker
+Staff working in this area: Karin Baur, Joao Faria Martins, Bethany Marsh, Paul Martin, Alison Parker

 Beautiful and useful phenomena such as equivalence, smooth transformation, and identity are abstracted in Topology.
 From this simple precept flows a collection of challenges and empowering mathematical tools of almost infinite variety.
 For example geometric topology is a branch of Topology informed by and informing the study of the natural world.

 Researchers in Leeds work on a wide variety of challenges in the areas of Topology, covering and extending a broad cross-section of the subject.
 The group's research in this area also interfaces with algebra, analysis, combinatorics, geometry, integrable systems, logic, physics and other disciplines.
 Specific topics include the following:

 - Topological phases of matter and topological quantum computing

 Staff working in this area: Andrew Brooke-Taylor, Nicola Gambino, H Dugald Macpherson, Vincenzo Mantova